11/12

 Anahita Dua (Boston, UNITED STATES)

-The value of medico administrative databse for lower limb PAD assessment
+The value of medico administrative database for lower limb PAD assessment

 Eric Secemsky (Boston, UNITED STATES)